kwaldenphd/algorithms/README.md

   * The `stripTags` function in `stripTags.py` needs one thing: a string called `pageContents`.
 But you’ll notice that when we call `stripTags` in the final program (`HTML-to-text.py`), there’s no mention of `pageContents`.

-  * Instead, the function is given `HTML` as an argument.
+  * Instead, the function is given `html` as an argument.
 This is confusing.
 Once a function has been declared, we no longer need to use the same variable name when we call the function.
 As long as we provide the right type of argument, everything should work fine, no matter what we call it.

-  * In this case we want `pageContents` to use the contents of our `HTML` variable.
+  * In this case we want `pageContents` to use the contents of our `html` variable.

 <blockquote>Q12: Describe how code reuse and modularity works in your own words.
 How would you explain what is happening when Python calls as module from another program?</blockquote>